 Cookies which may contain personal identification - we ask you to either accept or decline

 Other cookies may contain trace bits of personal information, such as your preferred language, to give you a better user experience, or record the number of site visits, the navigation paths, and number of visitors to each page.
 We use Google Analytics for this purpose.
 They help us to understand your interests, and provide us with statistical data which we can use in our funder reports.
 If you log into any of our sites, either with a private login, or by using a Social Media login, then cookies will be installed.

-We have installed the GDPR compliant solutions provided by Google Analytics, so that you data is anonymised, and we can no longer identify the geolocation of your IP number.
+We have installed the GDPR compliant solutions provided by Google Analytics, so that you data is anonymised.

 We ask, on your first visit following our implementation of the new GDPR regulations, that you either consent to having cookies that may contain personally identifying information installed, or else decline the installation of these cookies.
 Of course, in order for us to know either way what your preferences are, we need to set a cookie!
 This is a conundrum - but we believe it is the only way to comply with the new GDPR regulations.
 This cookie is only stored on your computer.
 We do not keep any record of your decision.
 If you delete the cookie data, or if you arrive at our site from another computer or browser, you will be asked again to accept or decline our cookies.

 If you choose to neither Accept or Decline cookies when our cookie banner displays, and continue to browse the site, our default behaviour will be to install cookies, as we have given you an opportunity to act before cookies are set on a first visit to a site.
 This is considered by us to be �Soft Opt-in� consent.

 How to manually change your cookie preferences